-How often should I come in for dance lessons leading up to the wedding?
+How often should I come in for my wedding dance lessons leading up to the wedding?

 Your instructor will make individual recommendations based on the complexity of your dance, how quickly you learn, and your timeline.
 But, the most important thing to remember is that consistency is key.
 Learning to dance is a skill, and with any skill, it takes small amounts of consistent repetition.

-While some couples do wedding bootcamps, most couples come in once or twice a week for private lessons leading up to their wedding.
+While some couples do wedding bootcamps, most couples come in once or twice a week for private wedding dance lessons leading up to their wedding.